aosabook/500lines/blockcode/README.md

 Each block consists of a few HTML elements, styled with CSS, with some JavaScript event handlers for drag-and-drop and modifying the input argument.
 It's all standard web stuff, and this file just helps to create and manage these grouping of elements as single objects.
 When a type of block is added to the block menu, it is also associated with a JavaScript function to run to implement the language, and so each block in the script has to be able to find its associated function and to call it when the script runs.

 The entry point for a block is the `createBlock(name, value, contents)` function, which returns a DOM element representing the block, which can be appended to the document.
 This can be used to create blocks for the menu, or for restoring script blocks saved in files or localStorage.
 While it is flexible this way, it is built specifically for the Blockcode "language" and makes assumptions about it, so if there is a value it assumes the value represents a numeric argument and creates an input of type "number".
-Since this is a limitation of the blockcode as used here, this is fine, but if we were to extend the blocks to support other types of arguments, or more than one argument, the code would have to change extensively.
+Since this is a limitation of the Blockcode as used here, this is fine, but if we were to extend the blocks to support other types of arguments, or more than one argument, the code would have to change extensively.

     function createBlock(name, value, contents){
         var item = elem('div', {'class': 'block', draggable: true, 'data-name': name}, [name]);